Consensys/linea-specification/mxp_v3/design_document.md

     - DIV    computations (by 512 into MOD, potentially into EUC)
     - lookup into the instruction decoder

-ID ← duplicate the INST value and instruction decode the ID columns (1 row)
+ID ← duplicate the INST value and instruction decode the ID columns (1 row, 14 columns)
     - decoder/INST
     - decoder/IS_WORD_PRICING
     - decoder/IS_BYTE_PRICING
     - decoder/IS_MSIZE
+    - decoder/IS_FIXED_SIZE_32  // have to be added; their purpose is simply to enforce the SIZE_1 values for these instructions (though the HUB will already do this)
+    - decoder/IS_FIXED_SIZE_1   // have to be added; their purpose is simply to enforce the SIZE_1 values for these instructions (though the HUB will already do this)
     - decoder/IS_RETURN
     - decoder/IS_REVERT (?)
     - decoder/IS_CALL